How do I go about getting my child on the school bus?

 Can my student ride the school bus with another student?

 Can my Kindergarten or West Valley Early Learning Center student ride the bus?

 Yes, in most cases.
 Please contact your school secretary to review the eligibility criteria and determine whether or not your student is eligible.
 If your child is a special needs student, please contact your student's teacher or District Special Services at (509) 927-1138 to begin the process for transportation services.

 Please note that Millwood Kindergarten, West Valley Early Learning Center, and Special Education students are not allowed to exit their school bus unless a parent/guardian is present or written permission has been provided to the student’s school.

 Visit the Resources & Forms tab to find the Parent Authorization for Student Drop-off Form to apprise WVSD of the name and number of individual(s) authorized to meet your student at the bus stop, including an older sibling.
 Please sign and return the completed form to the school.

 The bus passes my house, why can’t it stop and pick up my child?

 Our school buses pass by many students’ homes on their way to school or other stops.
 A bus can only make so many stops on a route and still get to school on time.

-Will the bus routes and schedules stay the same throughout the year and year to year?
+Will the bus routes and schedules stay the same every school year?

-Basic education bus routes will be similar year after year; however, we do make revisions throughout the year if necessary.
+Basic education bus routes will be similar year after year; however, we do make revisions throughout the year, if necessary.
 When changes are made to a route that affects stop times, we will notify the school, parents/guardians and/or students.
-Parents/guardians can also be electronically notified when a change is made to their student’s route by registering their email addresses through the “Find Your Bus Stop” link on the Transportation Department page of the WVSD website.

 How do I get my child to school if he/she can't ride the school bus?